.webp)

 Custom disclaimers can now be configured for exported reports, giving administrators control over what additional text appears when users export report data.
 For organizations with compliance requirements around data exports, this provides a native solution without requiring a managed package or custom development.

-The pattern across the 2025 and 2026 releases is consistent: Salesforce is consolidating administrative workflows that previously required navigating between multiple areas of Setup, and extending the capability of Flow builder to handle more use cases natively without custom code.
-For B2B revenue teams, both directions have a practical implication.
+The pattern across the 2025 and 2026 releases is consistent: Salesforce is consolidating administrative workflows that previously required navigating between multiple areas of Setup, extending Flow builder to handle more use cases natively without custom code, and surfacing pipeline engagement data directly in the tools sales teams already use.
+For B2B revenue teams, all three directions have a practical implication.

 Consolidated permissions management means that RevOps administrators and CRM architects can audit, adjust, and document user access more efficiently — which directly supports the kind of quarterly license reviews that keep CRM spend in check.
 The improvements to object access visibility, user access summaries, and permission set management are particularly relevant for any organization running a structured license optimization process.

 Extended Flow capability means that more automation and user experience work can be done by administrators rather than developers, which reduces the cost and lead time of CRM improvements.
-Screen flow enhancements in particular — the Action Button, Visual Picker, Progress Indicator, Message component, and the ability to trigger flows on file changes — expand the range of internal tools and guided processes that can be built directly on the Salesforce platform.
+Screen flow enhancements in particular — the Action Button, Visual Picker, Progress Indicator, Message component, natural language prompts, and the ability to trigger flows on file changes — expand the range of internal tools and guided processes that can be built directly on the Salesforce platform.
+Custom batch sizing for scheduled flows removes a reliability constraint that has blocked adoption of Flow-based automation for complex data operations.

 Object Access is an administrative tool that shows every permission set, permission set group, and profile granting access to a specific Salesforce object from a single view.
 Before this feature, determining why a user could access a given object required checking each permission set and profile individually.
 Object Access consolidates that investigation into one screen, making permissions audits and troubleshooting significantly faster for Salesforce administrators.